 Patent research will determine if anyone else already has dibs on your invention.
 If they do not, you are greenlighted to proceed.
 The next step is ensuring the feasibility of producing the product.
 Bear in mind that there’s a significant leap between a person who comes up with a great invention and someone who can create (i.e., manufacture) the product.
-It’s a good idea to put together a non-disclosure agreement before sharing your product idea with people in your relevant industry, individuals you trust, such as SCORE mentors, manufacturers, or anyone else with specific insight on your product idea.
+It’s a good idea to put together a non-disclosure agreement before sharing your product idea with people in your relevant industry, individuals you trust, such as manufacturers, or anyone else with specific insight on your product idea.
 SCORE Mentors agree to maintain strict client confidentiality in their annual code of ethics certification and do not require an NDA.

 From there, an engineering consultant can help you design your product, provide 3-D renderings and mechanical drawings that a manufacturer could use in producing your concept.
 The consultant may be able to refer a manufacturer based on your product specifications.

 The next step is researching the manufacturer(s).
 As a good rule of thumb, I suggest vetting three manufacturers and developing benchmarks based on that research as it relates to cost, feasibility, and other product recommendations.
 A reputable manufacturer should be willing to provide certifications, an address, website, and share information on products manufactured previously.
 A proper manufacturer should also be willing to sign your non-disclosure agreement.